jonidaniel/data-science-and-machine-learning/tidy-tuesday-analyses/README.md

    - `.R` files

      Contains the source R code.
 The most basic form of an analysis.
-Can be used as basis for more developed file types, like R [Markdown](https://rmarkdown.rstudio.com/) files.
-You can try out the code on your own if you have [R](https://www.r-project.org/) and, e.g., [RStudio](https://posit.co/download/rstudio-desktop/) installed.
+Can be used as basis for more developed file types, like [R Markdown](https://rmarkdown.rstudio.com/) files.
+You can try out the code on your own if you have [R](https://www.r-project.org/) and e.g., [RStudio](https://posit.co/download/rstudio-desktop/) installed.

    - `.Rmd` files